Norwegian footballers made a splash in the Premier League in the 1990s, but who are the famous names of today?

 Ole Gunnar Solskjær

-One of the most recognizable Norwegian names, Ole Gunnar Solskjær enjoyed a successful career playing football.
+One of the most recognizable Norwegian names, Ole Gunnar Solskjær enjoyed a successful career playing football before his move into management.

 Solskjær’s career began in Norway, playing for two clubs (Clausnengen and Molde FK), before moving on to play as a forward for Manchester United in 1996.
 His career with the English club was plagued by injury, but he still enjoyed numerous successes including numerous Premier League, Champions League, and FA Cup titles.